GasparyanG/zao/README.md

 Finally, I'm alive!
 ```

-ZAO is a dynamic language, which means that we can store any data type we want in a variable without specifying its type.
+ZAO is a dynamic language, which means that you can store any data type you want in a variable without specifying its type.
 ```php
 > var universal = 15;
 > print universal;